Unit 2: Authorizations

 Highmark contracts with eviCore to manage molecular and genomic testing to ensure that the genetic lab services provided to Highmark's members support clinically appropriate care and are medically necessary, in accordance with their benefit policy.

-Additional information on authorization requirements is available on the Provider Resource Center — select Care Management Programs, and then Laboratory Management Program.
+Additional information on authorization requirements is available on the Provider Resource Center — select Policies & Programs and look under Care Management.

 MSK and IPM Services

 Effective October 1, 2018, musculoskeletal surgical (MSK) procedures and interventional pain management (IPM) services require prior authorization under the Musculoskeletal Surgery and Interventional Pain Management Services Prior Authorization Program managed by eviCore.
-Additional information is available on the Provider Resource Center under Care Management Programs.
+Additional information is available on the Provider Resource Center under Policies & Programs then Care Management.

 5.2 Federal Employee Program (FEP) Prior Authorization Requirements